cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 1. the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA
 2. The AVS NVA advertises the ABS range to the FW NVA

-:arrow_right: The FW being stateful, its instances should be configured as Active/Standby to avoid asymmetric routing.
-If deployed as Active/Active indtances, the [Next-Hop IP feature](https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) should be used on the peering with ARS1 to set the next hop to reach both NVA instances as the IP address of their frontend internal load balancer.
+:arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.

 :warning: Make sure to disable GW route propagation on the internet facing NIC of the FW, to avoid a routing loop.